Jack-cky/Data-Science-Exploration/README.md

 ---
 ### Data Source
 The figures on visa applications are available in the [Hong Kong Immigration Department](https://www.immd.gov.hk/eng/facts/visa-control.html).
 As it is published officially, data is assumed to be accurate and error-free.
-Data processing is done in Excel scraping.
+Data processing is done in Excel scraping (no-code development).

 ---
 ### Implication